6 B2B SEO Case Study Insights from Real Brands

 There are many ways to go about conducting a customer analysis.
 However, here are some best practices:

-Instead, you’ll need to focus on finding keywords that match your services, and products.
+Instead, youâll need to focus on finding keywords that match your services, and products.
 When you create content for your site, you need to focus on the purpose of the page.
-B2B researchers need to focus on the journey through the lens of the buyer.
+When performing keyword research for B2B companies, you need to focus on the journey through the lens of the buyer.

 This means your keywords need to be related to each stage of the B2B journey.